 — regardless of vehicle age — does not meet the collectible condition.

-Vehicle must be fully assembled with no missing parts and be in exceedingly good condition.
+Vehicle must be fully assembled with no missing parts and be in

 Vehicle exterior must not have any dents, paint blemishes, bubbling, chips, rust, or visible primer.
 Body repairs to the vehicle must be completed according to professional practices and standards.